 We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended ("JOBS Act").
 We will remain an emerging growth company until the earliest to occur of: the last day of the fiscal year in which we have more than \$1.07 billion in annual revenue; the date we qualify as a "large accelerated filer," with at least \$700 million of equity securities held by non-affiliates; the issuance, in any three-year period, by us of more than \$1.0 billion in non-convertible debt securities; and the last day of the fiscal year ending after the fifth anniversary of our initial public offering.
-As a result of this status, we have taken advantage of reduced reporting requirements in this prospectus and may elect to take advantage of other reduced reporting requirements in our future filings with the SEC.
-In particular, in this prospectus, we have provided only two years of audited financial statements and have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
+As a result of this status, we have taken advantage of reduced reporting requirements in this prospectus and may elect to take advantage of other reduced reporting requirements in this prospectus, we have provided only two years of audited financial statements and have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
 In addition, the JOBS Act provides that an emerging growth company can take advantage of an extended transition period for complying with new or revised accounting standards, delaying the adoption of these accounting standards until they would apply to private companies.
 We have irrevocably elected not to avail ourselves of this exemption and, as a result, upon completion of this offering we will adopt new or revised accounting standards on the relevant dates on which adoption of such standards is required for other public companies that are not emerging growth companies.

-THE OFFERING

-Common stock offered by us shares

-Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full)

-Underwriters' option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up additional shares of our common stock.
+THE OFFERING Common stock offered by us in this offering 7,133,333 shares Common stock offered in the concurrent private placement New Enterprise Associates 16, L.P. ("NEA"), an existing stockholder of ours, has agreed to purchase 250,000 shares of our common stock at the initial public offering price in a private placement expected to close concurrently with this offering.
+The shares sold in the concurrent private placement will not be registered in the offering, will constitute restricted securities under the Securities Act of 1933, as amended, and will be subject to a market standoff agreement with us and lock-up agreement with the underwriters for a period of 180 days after the date of this prospectus.
+We will receive the full proceeds from and will not pay any underwriting discounts or commissions with respect to the shares that are sold in the concurrent private placement.
+The closing of this offering is not conditioned upon the closing of such concurrent private placement.
+Common stock to be outstanding after this offerir assuming completion of the concurrent private placement ng 40,469,192 shares (or 41,539,191 shares if the underwriters exercise their option to purchase additional shares in full) Underwriters' option to purchase additional share es We have granted the underwriters an option for a period of 30 days to purchase up to 1,069,999 additional shares of our common stock.
 Use of proceeds We intend to use the net proceeds from this offering for (1) the development of our lead compound, AK002, and (2) other research and development activities, working capital and general corporate purposes.
-See the section titled "Use of

-Proceeds" for more information.

-Proposed trading symbol "ALLK"

-The number of shares of our common stock to be outstanding after this offering is based on the 41,357,383 shares of our common stock outstanding as of March 31, 2018 (including convertible preferred stock on an as-converted basis), and excludes the following:
+See the section titled "Use of Proceeds" for more information.
+NASDAQ trading symbol "ALLK" to be outstanding after this offering, assuming completion of the concurrent private f our common stock outstanding as of March 31, 2018 (including convertible xcludes the following: suable upon exercise of options to purchase shares of our common stock outstanding verage exercise price of \$1.39 per share;